Philippines' Duterte calls Kuwait work ban 'permanent'

 "I would like to address to their patriotism: come home.
 No matter how poor we are, we will survive.
 The economy is doing good and we are short of our workers," he said.

-About 10 million Filipinos work abroad to seek high-paying jobs they were unable to find at home, and their remittances are a major pillar of the Philippine economy.
+About 10 million Filipinos work abroad, seeking high-paying jobs they are unable to find at home, and their remittances are a major pillar of the Philippine economy.

+The Philippine government has for decades hailed overseas workers as modern heroes but advocacy groups have highlighted the social cost of migration, tearing families apart and making Filipinos vulnerable to abuse.

+Duterte lashed out at Kuwait in February, alleging Arab employers routinely rape Filipina workers, force them to work 21 hours a day and feed them scraps.

 Duterte said workers returning from Kuwait could find employment as English teachers in China, citing improved ties with Beijing.